day-garwood/NVDA-GoldWave/readme.md

 Note: GoldWave 6 or later and Windows 10 or later is required.

+## Version 23.01

+* NVDA 2022.3 or later is required.
+* Windows 10 or later is required as Windows 7, 8, and 8.1 are no longer supported by Microsoft as of January 2023.

 ## Version 22.03

 * NVDA 2021.3 or later is required.